The holiday season is upon us and that can only mean one thing: it’s time for our annual Countdown to Christmas activities!

 Growing up, I used to love making paper snowflakes.
 This is such a quick and easy craft that your child is sure to love.
 The best part is that you only need paper and scissors.
 You can always jazz the snowflakes up with a little glitter if you would like!

-If you aren’t sure how to make a paper snowflake, you can find easy to follow step-by-step instructions here.
-I love that they can make as many snowflakes as they want that will all look different!
+If you aren’t sure how to make a paper snowflake, you can find easy-to-follow step-by-step instructions here.
+I love that the kids can make as many snowflakes as they want that will all look different!

 December 4: Watch a Christmas Movie